On this page:

 • habitats adjoining the Gippsland Lakes on both private and public land.

-The initiative makes a major contribution to the key long-term outcome for the GLRSMP which is to maintain or improve the ecological character of the Gippsland Lakes.
+The initiative made a major contribution to the key long-term outcome for the GLRSMP, which is to maintain or improve the ecological character of the Gippsland Lakes.

 Gippsland Lakes Coordinating Committee